-Body weight is a determinant of blood pressure at all age; in fact:
+Body weight, especially overweight and obesity, is a determinant of blood pressure at all age; in fact:

 - it has been estimated that the risk of developing elevated blood pressure is two to six time higher in overweight than in normal-weight individuals;